Mazatech/amanithsvg-website/_docs/api/007-rendering-svg-document.md

 The document viewport could be though as the source (or logical) viewport, the surface viewport instead could be though as the destination (or physical) viewport.
 The combined use of `svgtDocViewportSet` and `svgtSurfaceViewportSet` induces a transformation matrix, that will be used (by the `svgtDocDraw` function) to draw the whole SVG document.
 The induced matrix will ensure that the document viewport will be mapped onto the surface viewport: all SVG content will be drawn accordingly.

 If the two viewports do not have the same aspect ratio (i.e. width-to-height ratio), we need to specify how the `svgtDocDraw` function is to display the SVG document.
-We do so using the following function:
+We do so by using the following function:

 ```c
 /*